leggedrobotics/ocs2/ocs2_anymal_docker/README.md

 user@host:~$
 ```

-**IMPRTANT** to keep in mind:
+**IMPORTANT** to keep in mind:
-* The current docker image has been built to launch containers which login to the host user.
+1. The current docker image has been built to launch containers which login to the host user.
-* All logins configure the environment by sourcing the copy of `src/bashrc` in the container.
+2. All logins configure the environment by sourcing the copy of `src/bashrc` in the container.
-* The host user's home directory is mounted in the container.
+3. The host user's home directory is mounted in the container.
 This allows us to maintain the
 catkin workspaces in our home directories, and store all persistent data locally.
-* Any changes made to the containers file system (except for the mounted home directory) are not
+4. Any changes made to the containers file system (except for the mounted home directory) are not
 persistent and will be lost after exiting the container.

 ## 4. Creating and using a Catkin workspace